Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 There are many benefits of using life insurance to help pay for retirement, like being able to tap into the cash value of your life insurance whenever you wish.
 And even if you don’t use the cash value, you can also use the cash value to pay for your policy’s premiums and free up a large monthly payment in your budget.

 Cash value from life insurance can be withdrawn on a tax-free basis, which has a few advantages.
-Your cash value isn’t taxable as income, but it can also put you in a lower tax bracket if you’re using the cash value to reduce how much you’re pulling from your IRA.
+Your cash value is tax-deductible, but it can also put you in a lower tax bracket if you’re using the cash value to reduce how much you’re pulling from your IRA.

 But while it’s not considered taxable income, the cash value from life insurance isn’t a perfect solution to avoiding taxes and fees.
 Cash value growth is based on the amount of money that you contribute to it, which is built into your premiums.
 The price you pay for your premiums also includes fees and commissions.